FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_TM_settings/t_st_rulesPackages.md

 Rules packages are a collection of rules applicable to a business process.
 To create rules, you must first define a rules package.

-You must create rules packages externally and import them into the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administration Tool.
+You must create rules packages externally and import them into the {{< SecureTransport/componentshortname  >}} Administration Tool.
 For a detailed explanation of each step in this procedure, refer to the following topics.

 1. Create a rules package.
 2. Add the arguments that need to be passed to the rule.